Asia Pacific Tax Hub

 With over 160 members, the GF is considered the leading international body working on the implementation of global transparency and exchange of information standards around the world.
 Through an in-depth peer review process, the GF ensures a level playing field, by monitoring that its members and any jurisdictions of relevance implement the internationally agreed standards of exchange of information on request (EOIR) and automatic exchange of information (AEOI).

-With over 140 signatories, the MAC is considered the most advanced international legal instrument for international tax cooperation and the key tool for delivering the global tax transparency agenda, providing for an effective path for jurisdictions to implement the internationally agreed standards of exchange of information, both EOIR and AEOI.
+With over 140 signatories, the MAC is considered the most advanced international legal instrument for ITC and the key tool for delivering the global tax transparency agenda, providing for an effective path for jurisdictions to implement the internationally agreed standards of exchange of information, both EOIR and AEOI.

 The AEOI Standard represents the international consensus on automatic exchange of financial account information for tax purposes, on a reciprocal basis.
 Jurisdiction that commit to implement the AEOI standard by a specific date are required to disclose financial account information of nonresidents automatically to the account holders’ country of residence, in accordance with the Common Reporting Standard (CRS) developed by the OECD with G20 countries.